Istanbul Food Guide

 8 Places for the Best Kuru Fasulye (Bean Stew) in Istanbul

-If you want to be a part of that, here are 8 of the best kuru fasulye restaurants in Istanbul:
+If you want a place at that table, here are 8 of the best kuru fasulye restaurants in Istanbul.

 1. Tarihi Kalkanoğlu Pilavcısı